 - Open a command prompt window by typing in “cmd” and then pressing “Enter”.

 - Enter the command “wmic path softwarelicensingservice get OA3xOriginalProductKey“ and then press the Enter key.
 Your licence will then be displayed.

 - Save your licence in a word processing application, and back this up to your external storage medium, too.

 PLEASE NOTE: In case the above command results in a blank output, no licence is stored in your UEFI/BIOS.
 In this case, the licence was originally entered manually, and you will probably find a note of it on a sticker on your PC case somewhere.
 If this is not the case, you can read out your licence from your PC registry with a program such as Magical Jelly Bean Keyfinder or Windows Product Key Viewer.

 Certain malware will infiltrate the GPT (GUID partition table) or MBR (Master Boot Record) of a PC.
 For this reason, the GPT or MBR should be rewritten and cleaned this way.

 PLEASE NOTE: MBR (Master Boot Record) is an old partition style which still in frequent use.
 GPT (GUID partition table) is the new partition style in increasing use today.

-- Connect your Windows 10 installation medium (USB stick, DVD or CD) to your PC and restart it.
+- Connect your Windows 10 installation medium (USB stick or DVD) to your PC and restart it.

 - If your PC does not boot from the installation medium inserted after this restart, set the required drive as the first device in your PC’s UEFI/BIOS (see mainboard manual).
 Alternatively, press the “F8” function key straight after starting your PC.
 This will take you to the boot manager where you can select the required start-up drive.